 So far we’ve touched on eight formative assessment ideas that can help teachers elicit evidence of student learning in the here and now.
 Here they are again:

 Formative assessment is a barometer that can be vital to making needed adjustments in teaching plans to improve student learning for all in the classroom.
 These are all inexpensive and easy to implement, and they can help you engage your entire class consistently.

-Our latest formative assessment idea is called ABCD Cards.
-While students can use the thumbs up or down technique to provide answers with one answer, the ABCD Cards can be used for questions that have one answer, multiple answers, or no right or wrong answer at all.
+This post’s formative assessment idea is called ABCD Cards.
+While students can use the thumbs up or down technique to answer questions with one answer, ABCD Cards can be used for questions that have one answer, multiple answers, or no right or wrong answer at all.

-This formative assessment idea does require a limited set of answers, and the teacher may need to write down what answer corresponds to what letter.
-As a result this idea is often best suited for teaching subject matter like math, versus something where opinion can (and should) form part of the answer.
+This formative assessment idea does require a limited set of answers, and you may need to write down what answer corresponds to what letter.
+As a result, this idea is often best suited for teaching subjects like math, versus those where opinion can (and should) form part of the answer.

 Get more formative assessment tips and tricks in our e-book “Making it work: How formative assessment can supercharge your practice.”